rahulgopinath/rahulgopinath.github.io/_posts/2020-12-14-mutation-analysis-for-staticanalysis.markdown

 effective in evaluating the quality of such tools by injecting artificial faults (mutations) into the program.
 So, will this technique work against static analysis tools?
-If one considers type checking as a static analysis technique, we already have [some evidence](https://rahul.gopinath.org/publications/#gopinath2017how) that it works well.
+If one considers type checking as a static analysis technique, we already have some evidence [^gopinath2017how] that it works well.
+Further, researchers already use mutation analysis [^araujo2016correlating] and fault injection [^ghaleb2020how] for evaluating the effectiveness of static analysis tools.
 However, does it make sense to use mutation analysis for evaluating static analysis tools _in general_?

 The impediment here is that mutations induced by mutation analysis is all